 Contingencies are escape hatches in a real estate contract and allow renegotiation in limited areas.
 They can end the deal without penalty if certain conditions are not met.
 Real estate attorneys are familiar with the kind of contingencies that are critical.
 Typical examples are:

-1 Buyer ability to get a loan at market interest with 10% down
+1 Buyer ability to get a loan at market interest with 10% down (get acquainted with post about USDA loans).

 2 Inspections of major systems and structures.